-Civil Defence is about developing resilient communities in an effective, adaptable and sustainable way.
-Creating community and agency response plans, forming strong communication networks and maximising coverage occurs within the '4Rs' framework.
+Emergency Management is concerned with communities being prepared, responding to and recovering from emergencies when they happen.
+The focus is on developing resilient communities in an effective, adaptable and sustainable way.
+Creating community and agency response plans, forming strong communication networks and maximising coverage occurs within the '4Rs' framework - Readiness, Reduction, Response and Recovery.
 Planning and education means people can better understand the risks in their communities.
 Volunteer training and resourcing increases a community's readiness to respond.
 By coordinating partner emergency, health and welfare agencies, emergency events can be managed more effectively and in a manner that the community can support.
 TDC is an active member of the Canterbury Civil Defence Emergency Management Group (CDEM) and closely coordinates with neighbouring local authorities and other agencies to deliver services.